Visyond/website-hugo/site/content/pricing.md

           in the current billing period) on the price difference between the new selected plan and the one you were on before.
       - descr: Downgrades take place at the end of the current billing cycle.
-    title: CAN I UPGRADE OR DOWNGRADE  MY PLAN AT ANY TIME?
+    title: CAN I UPGRADE OR DOWNGRADE MY PLAN OR FEATURES AT ANY TIME?
-titleBottom: Pricing
+titleBottom: Find out how to improve your decision-making process today
 bgBottom: /img/topImgTerms.png
 botRequestURL: /request-a-demo
 ---